Great Cobar mine: E. Hogan Taylor

 Edgar Hogan Taylor (1878 – 1949), better known as E. Hogan Taylor, was a metallurgist and a graduate of the South Australian School of Mines.
 He began his career at the BHP smelters at Port Pirie.
-He was working in the Western Australian goldfields, by the end of 1903.
+He was working in the Western Australian goldfields by the end of 1903.
 He was later the metallurgist and, from mid 1908, the manager of the large Perseverance gold mine, at Boulder in Western Australia.
 In 1913, around the time that Taylor left the Perseverance mine, there were concerns—later proven false—that the gold there was petering out.

-Hogan was appointed as superintendent of the Great Cobar mine, in 1914, when it was not certain that the mine would reopen and only mine filling operations were in progress.
+Hogan was appointed superintendent of the Great Cobar mine in 1914, when it was uncertain whether the mine would reopen, and only mine-filling operations were in progress.
 He would be the last manager of the mine, under the title of resident manager, with overall control of the mine being in the hands of the London-based receiver, Arthur F. Whinney (1865–1927) and the receiver's local manager, accountant and former mayor of the Municipality of Manly, William Horner Fletcher (1851–1931) of David Fell & Company.

 Taylor was confronted by serious industrial relations problems, less than a year after the Great Cobar mine reopened.
 However, he also had to deal with the ongoing problem of insufficient 'basic' ore and, related to that problem, an increasingly disharmonious relationship with C.S.A.
 Limited, owners of the C.S.A.mine.

-After leaving Cobar, in 1919, he managed the Laloki Mine, a copper mine in Papua, where the Great Cobar's ex-chief engineer and ex-metallugist also found employment.
+After leaving Cobar, in 1919, he managed the Laloki Mine, a copper mine in Papua, where the Great Cobar's ex-chief engineer and ex-metallurgist also found employment.
 From late 1925, he was general manager of Burmah Corporation's vast lead-silver mine and smelter at Namtu, also known as the Bawdwin Mine, in what was then Burma.
 He retired, in 1941, and died at his home in Toorak, Melbourne, in November 1949.